Back to SoccerHelp Home Page

-Where to Put Patches The patches really look good on the player's jerseys, shorts, bags, caps, on a team banner near each player's name, or on a team "sandwich board" at practices so all the players can see their progress.
-Another idea is to let the player's put them on a special Practice Jersey (this could be a T-Shirt) that is worn to practice, to the season end party, and that player's can wear during warm-ups if they can change before the game.
+The ideal place to put patches is on the player's jerseys or shorts.
+But if that isn't allowed, there are good options such as a special Practice Jersey or T-Shirt, a "Soccer Pride T-Shirt or Jersey", on a key chain, duffle bags or equipment bags, backpacks, on a team banner near each player's name, on a team "sandwich board" at practices so all the players can see their progress, on 2-inch wide ribbons, on pre-cut banners that we are told can be bought at crafts stores such as Hobby Lobby, on warm-up jackets, or just as collectibles.
+Another idea is to let the players put them on a special Practice Jersey (this could be a T-Shirt) that is worn to practice, to the season end party, and that players can wear during warm-ups if they can change before the game.
+Players could even wear this casually for fun.
 To be effective as a motivational tool, it is best if the players can see them at practice, games or both.
 Also, make a big deal of giving them out.
 You can give them as an immediate reward, or in a ceremony at the end of practice or at the end of the game where all the players see who is getting them and why...
 I found this to be an excellent motivational technique.

 There are many ideas at the Patch Testimonials from coaches.
 Basically, you can use the SoccerHelp patches to help achieve your objectives, and this varies from team to team.
 Use them to motivate your players, to get them to come to practice, to encourage hustle and aggressive play, to encourage learning soccer moves, for good defense, for listening to the Coach, or for anything you want to encourage.